Top10VPN is editorially independent. We may earn commissions if you buy a VPN via our links.

 Depending on how the router is configured, the owner of a WiFi network is capable of seeing the following details about your internet history:

-The websites you visit: This includes the domain names of the websites you visit, how much time you spend on each website, and when you visited them.
-Depending on the type of connection, router, and any other software being used, the owner may also be able to see what you do on each website.
+The websites you visit: including domain names of websites you visit, how much time you spend on each site, and when you visited.
+Depending on the connection type, router, and software being used, the WiFi owner may also be able to see what you do on each website.

-Unencrypted messages and images: The owner can see any unencrypted messages, images, or data you send through the network or to a website.
+Unencrypted messages and images: The WiFi owner can see any unencrypted messages, images, or data you send over the network.
 This includes emails, social media posts, and other files.

 Your search history: Many WiFi networks keep track of your search history, including what you searched for and when you searched for it.

-Your MAC address: Every device has its own unique Media Access Control (MAC) address, which WiFi owners can also track to identify a device and monitor its activities.
+Your MAC address: Every device has its own unique Media Access Control (MAC) address, which allows WiFi owners to monitor its activity.

 Your timestamps: WiFi networks can also log the time you connect and disconnect from the network and the duration of your connection.

-Your IP address: The network owner can see all devices connected to their WiFi network, including yours.
+Your IP address: Network owners can see all devices connected to their WiFi network, including yours.
 They can also see your device’s private IP address, which can be used to geolocate and potentially identify you.

 Does HTTPS Affect What WiFi Admins Can See?